 Baltimore’s culinary scene is known for its diverse influences, including the city's talented African American restaurateurs and chefs.
 Explore some of the original options you can find at our favorite black-owned eateries.

-Land of Kush serves vegan and vegetarian soul food, the kind that will make you say “I can’t believe it's veggie!”
-Everything on the menu is vegetarian or vegan friendly, from the crab cakes and BBQ ribs to the curry chicken and sweet potato cake.
+Land of Kush serves vegan and vegetarian soul food so savory that you'll forget it's also vegan.
+Everything on the menu is vegetarian friendly but tastes like the real deal, from the crab cakes and BBQ ribs to the curry chicken and sweet potato cake.

 Terra Café takes great pride in cooked-from-scratch meals made on the premises, and takes great care in selecting the best and finest ingredients.
 The food is as eclectic as the community they serve, with everything from jerk chicken and cream of crab soup to Belgian waffles and paninis.